Read in 6 minutes

 The vsftpd server can be configured by editing the

 /etc/vsftpd.conf file.
-Most of the settings are documented inside the configuration file.
+Most of the settings are well documented inside the configuration file.
 For all available options visit the official vsftpd page.

 In the following sections we will go over some important settings needed to configure a secure vsftpd installation.

-Start by opening the vsftpd config file:
+Start by opening the vsftpd configuration file:

 sudo nano /etc/vsftpd.conf